The Resting Place (Dove 62, 1978)

 This album continues in a similar vein as their earlier works; however, like Achor’s later productions, Cloud shows signs of drifting off from what made them unique and beautiful to start with to a more middle of the road/pop sound.
 Nevertheless The Resting Place is an nice addition to their discography.

 About this post

 I originally became aware of this album via this comment on my Music Pages page.
-The album was up on the ýlowek scavel-cronek blog until it ran into trouble earlier this year, and I am reposting their digitisation.
+The album was up on the ýlowek scavel-cronek blog until it ran into trouble earlier this year, and the YouTube “video” comes from their digitisation.
 It’s one of their earlier efforts and isn’t the best quality, but I am grateful to them for it.

 - Flute–Toby Littlewood

 - Piano and Electric Piano–Cara Ruttle